TiesdeKok/LearnPythonforResearch/README.md

 <h3 id="jupyter">Jupyter Notebook</h3>

 The above is, however, not very convenient for research purposes as we desire easy interactivity and good documentation options.
-Fortunately, the awesome **Jupyter Notebooks** provide a great alterantive way of using Python for research purposes.
+Fortunately, the awesome **Jupyter Notebooks** provide a great alternative way of using Python for research purposes.

 [Jupyter](http://jupyter.org/) comes pre-installed with the Anaconda distribution so you should have everything already installed and ready to go.